 After the explosive finale of BOOM!’s Hellmouth Event, Buffy the Vampire Slayer #13 takes a rather surprising pivot, turning back the clock to before Kendra’s Calling.
 Yep, Buffy #13 is a slice-of-life issue, focusing on Kendra just before she turned up in Sunnydale.

-The following is an interview with Lucas Harari regarding the upcoming release of his graphic novel, Swimming in Darkness, from Arsenal Pulp Press.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Harari about the inspiration behind his debut graphic novel, his creative process in bringing the story to life, and more!
+The following is an interview with writer E. Latimer regarding the upcoming release of her Young Adult novel, Witches of Ash and Ruin, from Hachette/Little.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Latimer about the inspiration behind the story, her creative process in bringing Witches to life, the impact that the story may have with readers, and more!

-The following is an interview with Elizabeth Crowens regarding the recently released speculative fiction novel, A Pocketful of Lodestones.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Crowens about the inspiration behind this latest installation in The Time Traveler Professor series, her creative process in bringing the series' world to life, what readers can anticipate from the story, and more!
+The following is an interview with writer Maria DeVivo regarding the recently released psychological horror novel, The Altered, from Solstice Books.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with DeVivo about the inspiration behind the story, her creative process in crafting a horror story geared towards a YA audience, the impact that the story may have with readers, and more!